CERT-Polska/Artemis-modules-extra/README.md

 To run, clone this repository **inside the Artemis directory**.
 The ``./scripts/start`` script will automatically detect and run these modules.

-If you cloned the repository **inside the Artemis directory**, the e-mail report generation feature (described in https://artemis-scanner.readthedocs.io/en/latest/generating-emails.html) for the new modules will be enabled **automatically**.
+If you cloned the repository inside the Artemis directory, the e-mail report generation feature (described in https://artemis-scanner.readthedocs.io/en/latest/generating-emails.html) for the new modules will be enabled **automatically**.